miholler/NSpecifications/README.md

 NSpecifications
 ====

-NSpecifications is an easy-to-use library, grounded on the principles of the  Domain-Driven Design, that provides a great way to take advantage from the Specification Pattern in .Net.
+NSpecifications is an easy-to-use library, grounded on the principles of the  Domain-Driven Design.
+It provides a great way to take advantage of the Specification Pattern in .Net.

 This is what you can do with NSpecifications: